tanav-malhotra/ironguard/README.md

 ### Context Management

 Long sessions are handled automatically.
-When the conversation approaches token limits, IronGuard summarizes older messages while preserving:
+When the conversation approaches 90% of the token limit, IronGuard summarizes the **oldest 60%** of messages while keeping the **most recent 40%** intact.
+This preserves conversation relevance and natural flow.

+**What's preserved:**
-- Recent context (last 10 messages)
+- Recent messages (40% of conversation, minimum 10 messages)
-- Key actions and findings
+- Key actions and findings in summary
 - Current score and progress
 - Sub-agent status

+**Notifications:**
+- Both user and AI are notified when summarization occurs
+- The AI receives a system message so it knows context was compressed

 **Summarization Modes:**
 - **Smart** (default): Uses the provider's largest-context model for intelligent summarization